mzampetakis/netper/README.md

 # Network Performance

-This repo hosts a shell script that will run various network performance measurements using various configuration options.
+This repo hosts a shell script that will run various network performance measurements using variable configurations.

 ## Setup